Domestic Violence in the Workplace Policy

 By means of a domestic violence workplace-safety response plan, Empire State College shall make employees aware of their options and available resources and help employees safeguard each other and report domestic violence to designated officials.

-- The designated liaison between Empire State College and SUNY system administration is the affirmative action/title IX officer, who will ensure collegewide implementation of this policy, and serve as the primary liaison with system administration regarding it.
+- The designated liaison between Empire State College and SUNY system administration is the affirmative action/Title IX officer, who will ensure collegewide implementation of this policy, and serve as the primary liaison with system administration regarding it.
 The system administration-designated liaison will communicate with designated government agencies as necessary, on behalf of campuses, as it relates to reporting.
 The affirmative action/title IX officer provides backup to support those in need of assistance concerning domestic violence and works closely with the director of campus security and the threat assessment team as necessary.

 - Empire State College complies and assists with enforcement of all known court orders of protection, particularly orders in which abusers have been ordered to stay away from the work site.
 If requested by the victim of domestic violence or law enforcement, the college shall provide information in its possession concerning an alleged violation of an order of protection.
 Employees/students are encouraged to bring their orders of protection (OP) to the attention of the director of campus safety, or affirmative action/title IX officer.
 Once the OP has been brought forward, the OP will be retained in a locked file cabinet in the Office of Campus Safety and accessible only to the director of campus safety.
 In the case of a workplace emergency, if the director of campus safety is unavailable to obtain the document, the affirmative action/title IX officer will have access to the cabinet where the document is locked.

-- The director of campus safety will discuss with the employee/student a plan on how to best proceed to ensure that the safest possible work environment for the employee/student and the college community.
+- The director of campus safety or the affirmative action/Title IX officer will discuss with the employee/student a plan on how to best proceed to ensure that the safest possible work environment for the employee/student and the college community.
 With permission of the employee/student information may be shared, examples include: sharing the perpetrator’s photo with supervisors and/or front desk personnel or with college administrators/colleagues who could assist by preventing the perpetrator from entering the workplace; providing notification to a union representative; temporary or permanent relocation to a new work site; make changes in work schedule; provide an escort for entry into and exit from college buildings).

 - The Empire State College Campus Safety Office maintains an emergency security response plan, which includes procedures for contacting campus safety and possibly other appropriate law enforcement agencies, and which provides employees with clear instructions about what to do and who to contact if they observe anyone engaging in threatening behavior.